-Q. Problem: Mil-C-5541 [link is to spec at TechStreet] Class 1A vs Class 3.
+Q. Problem: Mil-C-5541 [link by ed. to spec at TechStreet] Class 1A vs Class 3.
 A certain customer has requested (i.e. engineering, specifications, etc.) that their aircraft parts be Chem-Filmed with two different processes and results.
 One side of the part is to be processed per "MIL-C-5541, Class 1A," then primed.
 Masking.
 No problem.
 The opposite side is to be processed per "MIL-C-5541, Class 1A, Clear Coating" with no primer applied.
 Possibly an aircraft appearance item.
-I am no expert in this field, but according to MIL-C-5541/AMS-C-5541 [link is to spec at TechStreet], there is no "Clear Coating" that can be applied to the requirements of Class 1A.
+I am no expert in this field, but according to MIL-C-5541/AMS C5541 [withdrawn / link is to spec at TechStreet], there is no "Clear Coating" that can be applied to the requirements of Class 1A.
 As far as I can ascertain, "Clear Coating" can only be applied per Class 3.
 Unless someone knows something I missed, basically all Class 1A approved chemicals will exhibit color after application.
 My thinking may be, possible engineering error?

 I have a motto that I have kept and lived by for almost 25 years.
 "Do Right By The Airplane" I can use some input and guidance with this issue.